giladbr1/yuv-ai-nextjs-boilerplate/README.md

 - Never hardcode API keys in source code
 - Use `.env.example` as a reference template

+**Windows Users**: The project uses `dotenv` to explicitly load `.env.local` to ensure compatibility with Windows systems where Next.js sometimes fails to load environment variables properly.
+Check the terminal logs for "Environment variables loaded successfully" confirmation.

 ### 3. Run Development Server

 ```bash